IvanUkhov/blog/_posts/2019-07-01-orchestration.md

 [Airflow], Google [Compute Engine], and [Docker].

-Let us first set expectations for what is assumed to be given and what will be attained by the end of the article.
+Let us first set expectations for what is assumed to be given and what will be attained by the end of this article.
 It is assumed that a predictive model for supporting business decisions—such as a model for identifying potential churners or a model for estimating the lifetime value of customers—has already been developed.
 This means that a business problem has already been identified and